ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

       - Features Collective Communications Library, Data Analytics Library, Deep Neural Networks Library, and more
    - Additional toolkits: Intel oneAPI HPC Toolkit
       - Contains compilers, debugging tools, MPI library, and performance analysis tool
-   - Multiple programming models and languages supported: OpenMP, Classic Fortran, C++, SYCL
+   - Multiple programming models and languages supported:
+      - OpenMP, Classic Fortran, C++, SYCL
+      - Unless custom Intel libraries are used, the code is portable to other OpenMP and SYCL frameworks
    - DPC++ Compiler: Supports Intel, Nvidia, and AMD GPUs
       - Targets Intel GPUs using oneAPI Level Zero interface
       - Added support for Nvidia GPUs with CUDA and AMD GPUs with ROCm